SharvJain/ChatNote/README.md

-# ChatNote : An Optimum App
+# ChatNote : An Optimal App

+©️

 A 6 in 1 Optimal App

 ChatNote is an optimal app for using chatbots, creating or recording.Here are some of the sneak peeks from the app:-